jsheng08/trivechain-core/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the dashd tests manually, launch `src/test/test_trivechain`.
+To run the trivechaind tests manually, launch `src/test/test_trivechain`.

-To add more dashd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more trivechaind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the dash-qt tests manually, launch `src/qt/test/test_trivechain-qt`
+To run the trivechain-qt tests manually, launch `src/qt/test/test_trivechain-qt`

-To add more dash-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more trivechain-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests